 Robert T. Kiyosaki

-I offer a free 15 minutes telephone consultation followed by an initial Zoom assessment of up to an hour for £60.
+I offer a free 15 minutes telephone consultation followed by an initial face to face or Zoom assessment of up to an hour for £65.

 These appointments will give us an opportunity to discuss what’s brought you to therapy, what you’re looking to get out of it and any questions you may have.